1wErt3r/hyper-uppercut/README.md

-# nostrsss
+# HYPER_UPPERCUTs

 A Rust application that bridges RSS feeds to the Nostr network by automatically publishing new RSS items as Nostr events.

 ## Overview

-nostrsss monitors an RSS feed and publishes new items to a Nostr relay as text notes (kind 1 events).
+HYPER_UPPERCUTs monitors an RSS feed and publishes new items to a Nostr relay as text notes (kind 1 events).
 Each post includes the item's title and link.

 ## Features